TomConlin/trouble_w_triples/README.md

 	wc -l data/locus_voucher_x_classed.tab
 	433782

-The error file has attempts which could not be parsed:
+The error file has attempts which could not be parsed:..

 	cat data/locus_voucher_x_classed.err
 	::R12074 129 ::cn

 just this one without a viable IC.

 The classification process allows for multiple DwCT per record, so the number of duplicate locus IDs can go up:..